James Rossant: Artwork

 Rossant painted all his life and exhibited frequently (last in Paris, 2009).
 His sculpture includes work publicly accessible on Washington Plaza along Lake Anne in Reston.
 He published Cities in the Sky in 2009, based on one of his longest series of architectural paintings.
 He also illustrated several cookbooks by his wife.

 Teaching

 Rossant taught architecture at the Pratt Institute (1970–2005) and Urban Design at New York University's School of Public Administration (1975–1983).
 As lecturer, he visited the National University of Singapore, the American University of Beirut, Harvard University, the University of Virginia, and Columbia University.

 Personal life and death

-Rossant's brother was the journalist Murray Rossant.

-He married Colette Palacci while serving in the army in Europe; the couple moved back the US in the mid-1950s.
+Rossant married Colette Palacci while serving in the army in Europe; the couple moved back the US in the mid-1950s.
 The couple had four children.

-He died near Condeau in the Orne portion of Le Perche, Lower Normandy, France, of complications arising from long-term, chronic lymphocytic leukemia (CLL).
+He died at Germonville, Condeau, in the Orne portion of Le Perche, Lower Normandy, from complications of chronic lymphocytic leukemia (CLL).
 Rossant was survived by his wife Colette Rossant (food critic, cookbook author, memoirist); children Marianne (educator), Juliette (author and journalist), Cecile (author and architect), and Tomas (architect); and eight grandchildren.

-His nephew is John Rossant, founder of the New Cities Foundation (a global non-profit focused on the future of cities).
-His cousins include British psychotherapist, Susie Orbach.